PSA HYbrid4

-This article is about the 1st gen HYbrid4 system (2011-2016).

 HYbrid4 is PSA Peugeot-Citroën's in-house developed TTR hybrid powertrain system, shared between the two manufacturers.
 It takes the form of a diesel engine powering the front wheels coupled with an electric motor powering the rear wheels to provide a 4WD hybrid with a short fully electric range.
 The system made its production debut on the Peugeot 3008 HYbrid4 in 2011, emitting 99 g of carbon dioxide per kilometer.
 The 3008 HYbrid4 returns combined fuel consumption of 3.8 litres/100 km, beating the smaller Toyota Prius.
 It also operates in four driver-selected modes: Auto, Sport, ZEV (pure-electric) and 4WD.

-This technology is not as widespread in Europe as it is in the United States and Canada.
+The 1st generation HYbrid4 system was available 2011–2017.
+Since 2020 there's a new HYbrid/HYbrid4 system, which is using plug-in technology, either FWD or AWD with power between 180hp (308 1.6 HYbrid) and 360hp (508 PSE).